shaktisingh/easy-go-framework/README.md

 actual code required for you appliction.
 The EasyGo framework is well structured and follow the best practices of OOPS.
 It does uses ZF2 database components for database connectivity as a wrapper.

-However, it is beta release of EasyGo and it's under testing phase, we are working to make it to be used in production, meanwhile you can download and can play with the code.
+However, it is beta release of EasyGo and it's still under testing, we are working to make it to be used in production, meanwhile you can download and can play with the code.